tud-hri/joan/docs/contributing-coding-standard.md

     4. Change the first option (hard wrap) from 120 (default) to 160 and click oke

 !!!
 Note
-    To auto format your code in PyCharm use ctrl + alt + L
+    To auto-format your code in PyCharm use ctrl + alt + L

 [pep8link]: https://www.python.org/dev/peps/pep-0008/
 [pycharmlinterlink]: https://www.google.com